ABOUT

 Some issues that clients have come to me with include: feeling distressed or dissatisfied with life, experiencing relationship difficulties, feeling at a crossroads, wanting to explore identity issues, depression, anxiety, work or academic related issues, stress, eating disorders, self-harm, bereavement, loss, low self-esteem or feelings around self-worth.

-I am currently accepting individual adult clients for face-to-face and online weekly counselling.
+I am currently working with individual adult clients and couples for face-to-face and online counselling.
 I love working with a diverse range of clients and welcome enquiries from people of all cultural backgrounds, ethnicities, nationalities, abilities, sexualities and genders.

-2014-2016 Professional Diploma Integrative Counselling; Mary Ward Centre
+2014-2016 Professional Diploma Integrative Relational Counselling; Mary Ward Centre

 2013-2014 Certificate in Counselling Skills; Mary Ward Centre